What is the Relationship Between Content Marketing and SEO?

 Content and SEO go together like peas and carrots, steak and potatoes, macaroni and - well, you get the picture.
 They are so interwoven in the world of online marketing that you quite literally cannot have one without the other.
 Just in case you have been living a monastic life free of technology for the past decade, SEO stands for search engine optimization.
 It is the process of enhancing or modifying a website, web page, or other online material to make it more appealing to search engines and thus achieve better ranking on search results.

-The reason content and SEO are so irrevocably linked is because, in almost every instance, optimizing your online presence means you are doing so with the content itself.
+The reason content marketing and SEO are so irrevocably linked is because, in almost every instance, optimizing your online presence means you are doing so with the content itself.
 Just a handful of SEO guidelines and strategies apply to activities that don't have anything to do with content and focus instead on other aspects of a website or web page.

 If content is king, where does SEO fit in?